proxmox/proxmox-offline-mirror/docs/offline-mirror.rst

 ``ALL_PROXY``
-  When set, the client uses the specified HTTP proxy for all connections to the backup server.
+  When set, proxmox-offline-mirror uses the specified HTTP proxy for all HTTP(s) connections.
 Currently only HTTP proxies are supported.
 Valid proxy configurations have the following format:
   `[http://][user:password@]<host>[:port]`.
 Default `port` is 1080, if not otherwise specified.